2024 Hudson Valley Housing Market Trends

 Prices

-Westchester maintains its position as the most expensive market in the region, with a median sale price of $710,000, up 13.2% from last year (Redfin).
+As the most expensive county in the Hudson Valley region, Westchester County in December 2024 saw a median sale price of $723,000, which is up by 4.9% compared to the same time last year (Redfin).

 Market Dynamics